Charles C. Lockwood: Lockwood Committee

-Lockwood headed the Joint Legislative Committee on Housing, also known as the Lockwood Committee, that was set up in 1919 to investigate renting and building conditions in the City of New York and ended a spate of rent-raising as a result of the housing shortage after World War I. The Committee found that the housing conditions at the time constituted a serious menace to public health in New York.
+Lockwood headed the Joint Legislative Committee on Housing, better known as the Lockwood Committee, that was set up in 1919 to investigate renting and building conditions in New York City and end a spate of rent-raising as a result of the housing shortage after World War I. From April 1919 to March 1920, amid a series of rent strikes, lengthy hearings and investigations were conducted.
+The Committee found that the housing conditions at the time constituted a serious menace to public health in New York.
 There was a shortage of around 80,000 low-priced homes.
 Some 400,000 persons were directly affected by the scarcity in affordable dwellings and the poor quality of the existing ones.
 The proportion of dwellers per square foot was three to four times that of the pre-War level and considered a "menace to lives, health, morals and safety of the entire community."

 The committee uncovered corruption and wrongdoing at every level of the housing industry at a series of hearings and investigations.
 At the outset landlords who charged tenants usurious rents were in the committee's spotlight, but subsequently labor unions and building material suppliers were found implicated in a racket that inflated housing costs.
 Banking and insurance practices in the real estate market were also examined and deemed inadequate.
 Due to the work of the Committee's chief counsel, the consumer rights attorney Samuel Untermyer, the investigation exposed that commercial mortgage lenders charged up fees and expenses worth between 20 percent and 50 percent of the initial loan.